Open-LinaOS-Foundation/LinaOS/Documentation/gpu/introduction.rst

 Introduction
 ============

-The Linux DRM layer contains code intended to support the needs of complex graphics devices, usually containing programmable pipelines well suited to 3D graphics acceleration.
+The LinaOS DRM layer contains code intended to support the needs of complex graphics devices, usually containing programmable pipelines well suited to 3D graphics acceleration.
 Graphics drivers in the kernel may make use of DRM functions to make tasks like memory management,